Geoffrey II of Thouars: Viscount

 Despite this hostility, Geoffrey allied with the son of Fulk Nerra, Geoffrey II of Anjou, and assisted him in his attempt to seize power in the County of Poitiers and the Duchy of Aquitaine.
 They devastated the surroundings of Poitiers, while William VI, Duke of Aquitaine did the same in the Angevin regions of Loudun and Mirebeau.
 On 9 September 1033, Geoffrey Martel and Geoffrey II of Thouars defeat William at Moncontour.

 Geoffrey de Thouars became a monk at Saint-Michel-en-l'Herm just before dying in 1055.

 Marriage and family

-Geoffrey married Agnès de Blois, daughter of Odo I, Count of Blois and Bertha of Burgundy, they have:
+Geoffrey married Agnès de Blois, daughter of Odo I, Count of Blois and Bertha of Burgundy, they had: